ZoRDoK/books-test-app/README.md

 **Overview**

-Api REST service can add and update database of authors and books and search by them.
+Api REST service is able to add and update database of authors and books.
+You can search the book table

-Database store two tables:
+Database contains two tables:

 * authors: id, fullname
 * books: id, author_id, title, description, published_at, image_url